BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/1-OVERVIEW.md

 ## Tagged Types

 Types that do not define a UR type generally would never be serialized as a top-level object, but are frequently serialized as part of a larger structure.
-Some of the types below have a single-byte CBOR tag due to their frequency of use in the `Simplex` type.
+Some of the types below have a single-byte CBOR tag due to their frequency of use in the `Envelope` type.

 |CBOR Tag|Swift Type|
 |---|---|